cjacker/opensource-toolchain-8051/README.md

 }
 ```

-**NOTE**, every model may have somce special registers, please refer to the DATASHEET before use it. and the blink example in this repos covers a lot of models from different vendors, you can take it as reference.
+**NOTE**, every model may have some special registers, please refer to the DATASHEET before use it. and the blink example in this repos covers a lot of models from different vendors, you can take it as reference.

 # Programming